sana-m-khan/ssh-brute-force-detector/README.md

 | `THRESHOLD` | `5` | Failed attempts before blocking |
 | `duration` | `timedelta(hours=24)` | Auto-unblock window |
 | `whitelist` | `["192.168.64.1"]` | IPs that will never be blocked |

 ---

-## Security Note

-If you need this tool, it means your SSH server has password authentication enabled.
-The more permanent fix is to switch to key-based authentication and disable password auth entirely — at that point brute force attacks become pointless since there's no password to guess.
-This tool is useful as an immediate layer of defense, but it is not a substitute for proper SSH hardening.

----